coreyt429/AdventOfCode/README.md

 Notes on my solutions:
   - I'm attempting to make these solutions easy to read and understand, and will update documentation on previous solutions to meet this goal
-  - This is a learning excersise for me, so I will vary coding style, and tools to push myself
+  - This is a learning excercise for me, so I will vary coding style, and tools to push myself
   - Early solutions (2023 and 2015) were made with no real python training, and may not be pretty
   - I'm a VoIP Engineer who likes to code, not a computer scientist.
 I'm really good at functional code, and weaker on creative mathmatical solutions.